liammcluckie/Cook-House/README.md

     - The ability for users to customise and add further information to their profile page such as preferences, images, bio descriptions etc.

     - A featured users section that includes top rated/most active and past events they have hosted.

+    - A gallery section that uses images and content left via event reviews.

 ---